BRIDGEGOOD Portfolio Feature Redesign

 BRIDGEGOOD’s platform plays as a link between emerging talent and industry-leading creatives.
 Their mission is to enable underprivileged, underrecognized artists of all professions to get the recognition they deserve and land tech jobs with some of the largest companies in America.

 BRIDGEGOOD supplies a platform for creatives to display their work.
-An issues we noticed among many different users’ account portfolio pages is their is a lack of retention.
+An issue we noticed among many different users’ account portfolio pages is there is a lack of retention.
 Users were creating BRIDGEGOOD accounts, but they weren’t staying engaged on the website or uploading their work.
 We aimed to design something that would entice users to use BRIDGEGOOD.
 I worked with the project manager, 4 other designers, and an engineer.
 We were tasked with

-Redesigning a portfolio platform the would entice users to utilize BRIDGEGOOD’s portfolio feature more
+We were tasked with redesigning a portfolio platform that would entice users to utilize BRIDGEGOOD’s portfolio feature more.

 Solution

 We minimize the amount of branding that was on the project display page and reconstructed the layout of project components of users’ artwork in a manner that excites users to upload their work and showcase their talents.
-In addition, we increased custom-ability with the story telling by increasing text limits and allowing for elongated captions for images.
+In addition, we increased customizability with the story telling by increasing text limits and allowing for elongated captions for images.

 My Contribution